awsdocs/aws-doc-sdk-examples/kotlin/services/route53/Readme.md

 ### Prerequisites

-To run these examples, you can set up your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
+To run these examples, set up your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
 For more information, see [Get started with the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).

  ## Test the examples